baspete/objectdemo/README.md

 1. We're using a "new" keyword to create a **new instance** of the `app.ConstructorTweets` object.
 2. We're chaining a call to the object's `init` method to the creation that new instance object.

 That new instance is given a name, `app.tfln`.
-It can be referred to again and again, and changes we make to it have no effect on the app.ConstructorTweets Constructor object.
+It lives in memory now, and can be referred to again and again.
+We can also create new instances with different names, and changes we make to those instances have no effect on each other or the app.ConstructorTweets Constructor object.

 **PROTIP:** It's a good idea to name your constructors by capitalizing the first letter.
 This allows you to easly tell them them from functions or variables, which ususally have a small first letter.